farshadbaharvand/EVM_Bootcamp/Notes/Lesson15.md

 }
 ```

-## Essential Hooks for Core dApp Functionality
+## Functionality with wagmi Hooks

 With the configuration in place, developers can begin using wagmi's rich set of hooks to build out core dApp features.
 These hooks manage the entire lifecycle of a user's session, from initial connection to displaying on-chain data.

+---

 ## Wallet Connection and Session Management

-A complete wallet connection component can be built using a few core hooks that manage the user's session.
+A complete wallet connection component can be built using a few core hooks that manage the user's session:

-- useConnect: This hook is the entry point for wallet connections.
-It returns the connect function, which is called to initiate the connection process, and an array of the connectors that were defined in the createConfig object.
-This allows for dynamically rendering a button for each available wallet option.

-- useAccount: This is the primary hook for accessing the current session state.
-It provides essential reactive properties like the user's address, a boolean isConnected status, and the current chainId.
-The component will re-render automatically whenever these values change.
+---

+### 1. `useConnect`

+- **Purpose**: Initiates the wallet connection process.
+- **Returns**:
+  - `connect`: Function to call to start the connection.
+  - `connectors`: Array of wallet connectors defined in `createConfig`.

+### 2. `useAccount`
+- **Purpose**: Provides access to the current wallet session state.

+- **Returns**:

+  - `address`: The connected wallet address.

+  - `isConnected`: Boolean indicating if the user is connected.

+  - `chainId`: The ID of the currently connected blockchain.
+### 3. `useDisconnect`
-- useDisconnect: This hook provides a simple disconnect function that, when called, terminates the user's session and clears the relevant state.
+- **Purpose**: Terminates the wallet session and clears state.

+- **Returns**:

+  - `disconnect`: Function to disconnect the wallet.

-## Displaying On-Chain Account Data
+# Displaying On-Chain Account Data with wagmi

 Once a user is connected, wagmi hooks make it trivial to fetch and display their on-chain information, creating a rich user profile.

+---

+## `useBalance`

-- useBalance: This hook fetches the native token (e.g., ETH) balance for a given address.
-It returns a data object containing formatted and symbol properties, which are ideal for direct display in the UI.
+The `useBalance` hook fetches the native token (e.g., ETH) balance for a given address.

-- useEnsName & useEnsAvatar: To enhance user identity, these hooks provide seamless integration with the Ethereum Name Service (ENS).
-By passing the connected address to useEnsName, one can retrieve the user's human-readable .eth name.
-This name can then be passed to useEnsAvatar to fetch their profile picture URL, if one is set.
+### Features

+- Accepts an `address` as input
+- Returns a `data` object with:
+  - `formatted`: Human-readable string (e.g., "1.2345")
+  - `symbol`: Token symbol (e.g., "ETH")

+## `useEnsName & useEnsAvatar`
+These hooks provide integration with Ethereum Name Service (ENS) for a better user identity experience.

+- 1. useEnsName
+  - Takes a wallet address as input

+  - Returns the ENS name (e.g., vitalik.eth) if one is registered

+- 2. useEnsAvatar
+  - Takes the ENS name as input

+  - Returns the avatar image URL if one is set
+### Summary
+These wagmi hooks provide seamless access to on-chain identity and balance data:

+- useBalance displays the user's token holdings

+- useEnsName retrieves their .eth ENS name

+- useEnsAvatar fetches the user's ENS profile image

+Together, these hooks create a rich, personalized dApp experience.

 ## Practical Component Example: A Complete WalletProfile Component
 The following example synthesises all the hooks from this section into a single, fully-functional WalletProfile component.
 It uses the isConnected flag from useAccount to conditionally render either a list of connection buttons or a detailed profile for the connected user.